About

 I’ve got to say it: the USWDS has some really complicated SCSS.
 This makes it particularly difficult to work with and extend.

 The USWDS relies heavily on BEM and nested styles which creates issues with CSS specificity.
-A utility class like .text-white (10) is always going to have a lower specificity than .usa-footer__secondary-link a (11).
-Building with only utilities allows us to avoid this problem altogether.
+For example, a utility class like “.text-white

 Advanced DevTools Integration